timetag/timetag.github.io/docs/actions.rst

             emit(3,random_delay) # emit on the channel 3 with a dealy of random_delay

-Here is an advanced example for simulating the 50%-50% beam splitter that split singal on channel 3 into channel 4 and channel 5.
+Here is an advanced example for simulating a 50%-50% beam splitter for randomly redistributing a singal on channel 3 to channels 4 and 5.

 .. code::
         VFILE(4)
         VFILE(5)